-🐑 Explanation - Microsoft Internet Explorer 📃 🗔 🔯 Explanation Close Correct.
-The present perfect expresses the idea that something happened before now, or at an unspecified time in the past.
-The exact time it happened is not important.
-Because of the storm, most offices Most workers are now home or on their way home. \sim 🔾 ə. close  🔶 🔿 b. have closed 📴 \sim c. had closed d. had been closing :51 Essential services, however, remain open, and sity employees steadily to clear the snow off the major roads.
-They'll continue working throughout the night on this difficult task.
-0 a. had worked b. had been working \langle 🔾 c. worked 🔷 🔶 🔿 d. have been working 😐 14.
-T 0 his the worst snowstorm in the very et! area for the past decade, and it's not - 🗇 a. has been 🛄 🔿 b. was \sim c. had been 🔿 d. have been
+Explanation - Microsoft Internet Explorer

+Explanation Const.

+Correct.
+The present perfect expre happened before now, or at an un- exact time it happened is not impo specified time in the past.
+The

+12. Because of the storm, most offices their way home. .
+Most workers are now home or on

+a. close - b. have closed [2]

+○ c. had closed d. had been closing

+Essential services, however, remain steadily to clear the snow off the ma throughout the night on this difficult jor roads.
+They'll continue working

+a. had worked b. had been working

+○ c. worked od. have been working 🔯

+14. This the worst snowstorm is over yet! n the area for the past decade, and it's not

+🍁 🔾 a. has been 🔯 ob. was

+c. had been d, have been